- Table of Content

 Contract Utilization and Compliance

 For construction companies, spend is often distributed across multiple projects and locations.
-Combined with the fact that procurement is not always a top concern during the entire project process, it makes maverick spending (here defined as spend outside contracts) a significant problem.
-If your procurement team cannot identify the contract leakages, you are essentially leaving money at the table and hurting the company's bottom line.
+Combined with the fact that procurement isn't always a top concern during the entire project process, it makes maverick spending (here defined as spend outside contracts) a significant problem.
+If your procurement team can't identify the contract leakages, you're essentially leaving money at the table and hurting the company's bottom line.

 For procurement to create value and take control of the issue, they need to link spend with contract data.
 The linkage will enable detailed insights into contract utilization and coverage, for example, across business units and projects.
 Only then will they be able to understand the root causes and drive initiatives to mitigate the problem.